 First, we have eldest son, Gil, played by Steve Martin being, well, Steve Martin.
 A loving, excellent father who wants to be everything to his wife and children that his own, bulldozer of a shitty father wasn’t – a stand-up comedian with a heart.
 With beloved wife, Mary Steenburgen, caring for their three not-so-perfect children in a home and lifestyle straight out of Hollywood casting of the Lifestyles of the Rich and Father of the Bride, we are sure to see family heartache done to humorous familial effect.read full summary

-This podcast is not endorsed by Universal Pictures Home Entertainment and is intended for entertainment and information purposes only.
-Parenthood, all names and sounds of Parenthood characters, and any other Parenthood related items are registered trademarks and/or copyrights of Universal Pictures Home Entertainment or their respective trademark and/or copyright holders.
+This podcast is intended for entertainment and information purposes only.
+The theme music for Lunchtime Movie Review, Fireworks is provided courtesy of Alexander Nakarada at serpentsoundstudios.com under a Creative Commons Attribution 4.0 License.
 All original content of this podcast is the intellectual property of Lunchtime Movie Review, the MHM Podcast Network, and Fuzzy Bunny Slippers Entertainment LLC unless otherwise noted.